 For that reason — and, presumably, many others — 10.4% of survey respondents are unsure when they will retire.

 Unsure of the right retirement age for you?
 Consider enrolling in the Money Talks News retirement course, The Only Retirement Guide You'll Ever Need.
 This 14-week boot camp is intended for those who are 45 or older, and it can teach you everything from Social Security secrets to how to time your retirement.

 After age 70

-Whether out of necessity or desire, 11.6% of survey respondents plan to retire after the age of 70.
+Whether out of necessity or desire, 11.6% of survey respondents plan to retire after they reach the age of 70.

 Of course, there is no guarantee you will be able to work so late into life.
-It can become more challenging to find work when you are older.
+Your health might not allow for it, and it can become more challenging to find work when you are older.

 Among survey respondents, 13.5% plan to quit working at age 70.
 That can be a wise choice.

 Working up to 70 allows you to delay claiming Social Security, which can pay off handsomely in terms of a larger monthly benefit for the rest of your life.
 Once you reach that age, there is no further increase in benefits to be gained by delaying any longer, which makes 70 the perfect age to start collecting Social Security.